hec015/cse15l-lab-reports/labreport3/labreport3.md

 ```
 biomed/1468-6708-3-3.txt (file 2 of 2)
 ```
-If we enter `:p`, it will go back to the previous file and again display at the bottom
+If we enter `:p`, it will go back to the previous file and again display at the bottom.
 ```
 biomed/1468-6708-3-1.txt (file 1 of 2)
 ```
 Another example,
 `less 911report/chapter-1.txt 911report/chapter-2.txt 911report/chapter-3.txt`
-and at the bottom it will show
+and at the bottom it will show:
 ```
 911report/chapter-1.txt (file 1 of 3)
 ```